 Part – 1 : The Landing

-Time – an evening in July, or may be August, way back in the year 1990 Place – in one of the rooms, somewhere in the building known as Hostel-16, in the erstwhile BE College
+Time – an evening in July, or may be August, way back in 1990 Place – in one of the rooms, somewhere in Hostel-16, in the erstwhile BE College

 I really had no idea what was going on around.
-I was in a state of dizziness – the mind succumbing to unrecognizable instructions coming across from all corners, and the body just instinctively obeying these instructions.
+I was in a state of dizziness – the mind succumbing to unrecognizable instructions and the body just instinctively obeying them.
 The faces around me were obscure and I was in a domain completely unknown and unfamiliar.
-The initial resistance and the motivation in questioning my own self as to why I should be following these bloody instructions had vaporized sometime back; my alter ego had prompted in my ears that Boy, better do what is being told.
+The initial resistance and the motivation in questioning my own self as to why I should be following these bloody instructions had vaporized already; my alter ego prompted in my ears that Boy, better do what is being told.

 So I did.
 And kept on doing.

-I was standing there in the middle of the crowd, stripped off my clothes and in my undies.
-Around me there were some other creatures in similar attire and state.
-The task given specifically to me was to sing.
-Not any song, but the one I had been taught a while ago.
-It had strange words, mostly bland and raw খিস্তি with a touch of porn, and the tune was copied from a typical কীর্তন.
-I had to sing it aloud, with emotion, hand held up and dancing like a কীর্তনিয়া.
+I was standing there in the middle of the crowd, stripped off my clothes except the last straw.
+Around me there were some others in similar attire and state.
+We were being asked to sing.
+The song had strange words, mostly bland and funny slangs and the tune copied from a typical কীর্তন.
+We had to sing it aloud, with emotion, hands held up and dancing like a কীর্তনিয়া.

-Initially I had started with the usual hesitance and still-continuing disbelief, but hastily progressed into catching up with the chorus as the other creatures also joined in.
-From around the corners, the obscure faces were splitting into uncontrollable laughter and mayhem.
+Initially I had started with the usual hesitance and still-continuing disbelief, but hastily progressed into catching up with the chorus as the others also joined in.
+From around the corners, those obscure faces were splitting into uncontrollable laughter and mayhem.
 Like most of the other মুরগীs, I was not in a position or mood to appreciate the nuances of this performance.
 One or two courageous souls did, but immediately they were instructed, “দেওয়ালে হাসি মুছে আয়”.